nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

         [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-    And you can create a NodeCollection by providing a list of GIDs
+    And you can create a NodeCollection by providing a list of node IDs

     ::